What are porcelain veneers?

 Impression: Once the proper amount of enamel has been trimmed, your dentist will need to make a copy of your tooth.
 It will be from this copy that your porcelain veneer will be prepared.

 Temporary Veneers: your dentist can create a temporary veneer for you to wear during the time period while the dental laboratory is creating your porcelain veneer.

-Bonding: Once you and your dentist have determined that the shape and shade of your veneer is appropriate it can be bonded into place.
+Bonding: Once you and your dentist have determined that the shape and shade of your veneer are appropriate, it can be bonded into place.

-First the porcelain veneer will be cleaned and prepared for cementation.
+First, the porcelain veneer will be cleaned and prepared for cementation.
 Your tooth will also be cleaned, usually by polishing it.
 The enamel surface of your tooth will be etched with a mild etching gel.
 This etching, on a microscopic level, roughens the surface of the tooth, just like glass that has been etched has a “frosted” texture.
-This enamel roughness aids in the cement’s ability to form a tenacious bond with the tooth, and it is a hallmark of dental bonding technique.
-Cement will now be placed into the veneer and the veneer will then in turn be placed on your tooth.
-Your dentist will ensure that the veneer is in its proper place and then cure the cement, usually by shining a special light.
+This enamel roughness aids in the cement’s ability to form a tenacious bond with the tooth, and it is a hallmark of the dental bonding technique.
+Cement will now be placed into the veneer, and the veneer will then, in turn, be placed on your tooth.
+Your dentist will ensure the veneer is in its proper place and then cure the cement, usually by shining a special light.
 This light (which is often blue) passes through the translucent veneer to the cement which lies underneath.
 The light activates a catalyst in the cement, causing it to cure in just a few moments.

 How to take care of your veneers?

-– Practice oral care, brush and floss your teeth 3 times a day.
+– Practice oral care; brush and floss your teeth 3 times daily.

 – Avoid exposing your veneers to excessive forces.

 – Minimize staining influences (tea, coffee, red wine)